cloudendpoints/esp/doc/tutorial.md

     curl -v http://localhost:8090/shelves/1
     curl -v http://localhost:8090/shelves/1/books

-The calls will fail because ESP is not yet completely configured (we'll do that next) but you will be able to see the calls registered in the log files:
+The first call should succeed but the last two calls should fail because ESP is not yet completely configured (we'll do that next).
+You should be able to see the calls registered in the log files:

     cat "${TMPDIR}/esp/access.log"
     cat "${TMPDIR}/esp/error.log"